tylermorganwall/libdeflate/cran-comments.md

 ## Response 2

-The configure script has been updated to link the system libdeflate if found and it is of a suitable version.
+The configure script has been updated to link the system libdeflate if found (either using pkg-config, or via common installation locations) and it is of a suitable version.

 ## Comment 3